 Internally, we have several channels for employees to share news and information, so we may deepen our knowledge.
 We regularly hold activities around DEI and make space for everyone to share their experiences and thoughts with the team.

 Recently, we celebrated the AAPI Heritage Month by spotlighting our Asian American, Asian, and Pacific Islander employees.

 Throughout the month of June, there are many ways you can celebrate and share your immigrant heritage.

 The I Am An Immigrant foundation is holding several events throughout the country, so make sure to check their website to find an event near you.
-The foundation is hosting parties, cultural events, roundtables and discussions to Celebrate Immigrants, their contributions and their culture throughout the entire month in different cities.
-In San Francisco, the foundation will also be hosting the 2018 Immigrant Leadership Awards, while Washington D.C. will host a public art demonstration Celebrating Immigrants.
+The foundation is hosting cultural events, roundtables and discussions to Celebrate Immigrants, their contributions and their culture throughout the entire month in different cities.

 Cities around the country are also joining in on the celebrations independently.
-Philadelphia and New York will be offering readings and multicultural events in their public libraries throughout the entire month of June.
+New York Public Library will be offering readings and multicultural events in their public libraries.

 The foundation also invites allies to participate and take a public stand on social media with the #IstandWithImmigrants campaign to support one of the most vulnerable sectors of our society, not only during the month of June but as a constant show of solidarity.

-And finally, Remitly would also like to recognize the hard work of our users to get money home to their loved ones in their country of origin.
-We have been honored to read your stories of sacrifice through our #WhyISend campaign and to help you keep your promises every time you use our service.
-Furthermore, we’ll be sharing stories throughout the month that celebrate immigrants in the United States and their heritage.
-So stay tuned!
+And finally, Remitly would also like to recognize the hard work of our customers to get money home to their loved ones in their country of origin.
+Our customers are our heroes.

 — Remitly 🌎 (@remitly) March 9, 2017